Angel Franklin, Fourth Grade Teacher

 Angel Franklin graduated from Western Kentucky University with a double major in Psychology and Religious Studies.
 She earned her Master’s in Elementary Education at Troy University and taught fourth grade at Mathews Elementary for eight years.
 She joined the staff of St. Luke School in 2012.
 She and her family enjoy music and spending time with each other. .

 Jenny Swift, Fourth Grade Teacher

-Jenny McMillen received her Bachelor’s of Science in Early Childhood Education at Columbus State University after attending Georgia Southern College.
+Jenny McMillen received her Bachelor’s of Science in Early Childhood Education at Columbus State University after attending Georgia Southern University.
 She also holds a Bachelor’s of Business Administration with a major in Marketing.
 She plans to continue her master’s degree as she works with the students at St. Luke School.
 Mrs. McMillen is a native of Columbus and has a daughter.
 She is a member of St. Paul United Methodist Church where she is actively involved with Vacation Bible School and Quadrille.
 She enjoys Pilates, jogging, golfing, reading and entertaining.
 She loves to be surrounded by children and is pleased to have the opportunity to teach them.

 Liz Taber, Fourth Grade Teacher